mharsh15/nttHotelReservation/README.md

-    Result will be true with status code 200 if any validation fails, it will send a status code of 400 wirh value false
+    Result will be true with status code 200 if any validation fails, it will send a status code of 400 with value false

  - */reservation/id (PUT)*
     - checks whether such a reservation exists and whether booking is not cancelled